AaltoSciComp/scicomp-docs/tech/garage.rst

    is an internal description page)

 Since 2017, we have had weekly office hours called "garage".
-Since 2020, they have been onile and revolutionized our work.
+Since 2020, they have been online and revolutionized our work.
 The garage gives us:

 - A standard way to help users interactively, without the burden of